brantburnett/btburnett.com/_posts/2016-09-13-rebuild-all-couchbase-n1ql-indexes-after-restore.md

 The script isn't pretty, but it gets the job done.
 Hopefully N1QL will get a wildcard BUILD INDEX command in the future.

 **Note:** Revised 9/15/2016 to better strip header information from the query output before the JSON object.
 Previously it only stripped the first line, now it strips all lines until it encounters the curly brace starting the JSON result.

+**Note:** Revised 10/24/2018 to support RBAC authentication for Couchbase Server 5.0, corrected a typo from the blog conversion, and support buckets with symbols requiring escaping (i.e. 'beer-sample').